stitchdata/docs/_database-integrations/postgres/cloudsql/v1/google-cloudsql-postgresql-v1.md

 # -------------------------- #

 setup-steps:
-  - title: "Locate database connection details"
+  - title: "Configure database connection settings"
-    anchor: "locate-database-connection-details"
+    anchor: "connect-settings"
     content: |
-      In this step, you'll locate the {{ integration.display_name }} database's IP address in the Google Cloud Platform console.
-This will be used to complete the setup in Stitch.

-      {% include shared/google-cloud-platform/locate-database-details.html %}
+      {% include integrations/templates/configure-connection-settings.html %}

   - title: "Create a Stitch database user"
     anchor: "create-a-database-user"
     content: |
-      Next, you'll create a dedicated database user for Stitch.
+      In this step, you'll create a dedicated database user for Stitch.
 This will ensure Stitch is visible in any logs or audits, and allow you to maintain your privilege hierarchy.

       {% include integrations/templates/create-database-user-tabs.html %}

   - title: "Connect Stitch"
-    anchor: "#connect-stitch"
+    anchor: "connect-stitch"
     content: |
       In this step, you'll complete the setup by entering the database's connection details and defining replication settings in Stitch.

     substeps:
+      - title: "Locate the database connection details in Google"
+        anchor: "locate-database-connection-details"
+        content: |
+          {% include shared/connection-details/google-cloudsql.html %}

-      - title: "Define the database connection details"
+      - title: "Define the database connection details in Stitch"
         anchor: "define-connection-details"
         content: |
           {% include integrations/databases/setup/database-integration-settings.html type="general" %}